ManuelEric31/ManuelEric31/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Universitas Dian Nuswantoro
-- 🌱 I’m currently learning Flutter and Mobile Development
+- 🌱 I’m currently learning Kotlin and Mobile Development
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/manuel-eric-saputra/) and [Email](mailto:manueleric.saputra@gmail.com)

 <p align="left">